 Level 1 dynamic fragmentation(#1484)

-An originator STA may transmit to a recipient STA an MPDU(#1472) or VHT single MPDU(#1473) that contains one dynamic fragment of an MSDU or MMPDU if the recipient STA has indicated a value 1 in the HE Fragmentation Support field of its HE Capabilities element.
+An originator STA may transmit to a recipient STA an MPDU(#1472) or VHT single MPDU(#1473) that contains one dynamic fragment of an MMPDU if the recipient STA has indicated a value 1 in the HE Fragmentation Support field of its HE Capabilities element.

+An originator STA may transmit to a recipient STA an MPDU(#1472) or VHT single MPDU(#1473) that contains one dynamic fragment of an MSDU:

+At the condition that the recipient STA has indicated a value 1 in the HE Fragmentation Support field of its HE Capabilities element,

+And, if, for the TID of the MSDU, the ADDBA Extension element is present within the corresponding ADDBA Response frame transmitted during the block ack agreement handshake, at the condition that the HE fragmentation operation subfield in the ADDBA Extension element is 1.

 The originator STA shall follow the rules defined in 10.13.8 (Transport of VHT single MPDUs) for generating the VHT single MPDU.(#Ed)

 Level 2 dynamic fragmentation(#1484)

-An originator STA may transmit to a recipient STA, which has indicated a value 2 in the HE Fragmentation Support field of its HE Capabilities element, an MPDU, VHT single MPDU, or A-MPDU(#1473) that contains:
+An originator STA may transmit fragmented MMPDUs to a recipient STA under fragmentation level 2 if the recipient STA has indicated a value 1 in the HE Fragmentation Support field of its HE Capabilities element.

+An originator STA may transmit fragmented MSDUs to a recipient STA under fragmentation level 2:

+At the condition that the recipient STA has indicated a value 1 in the HE Fragmentation Support field of its HE Capabilities element,

+And, if, for the TID of the MSDU, the ADDBA Extension element is present within the corresponding ADDBA Response frame transmitted during the block ack agreement handshake, at the condition that the HE fragmentation operation subfield in the ADDBA Extension element is 2.

+Under fragmentation level 2, an originator STA may transmit to a recipient STA an MPDU, VHT single MPDU, or A-MPDU(#1473) that contains:

 One dynamic fragment of an MSDU or MMPDU in an MPDU or VHT single MPDU(#1474)